 Translator’s Note

-Researching Pūkelevičiūtė’s debut book, I found previous English and Spanish translations of some of the poems, with varying approaches to the originals (see Selected Resources below).
+In researching Pūkelevičiūtė’s debut book, I found previous English and Spanish translations of some of the poems, with varying approaches to the originals (see Selected Resources below).

 Finally, thank you to Archbishop Gintaras Grušas, the poet’s copyright holder, for permission to publish and to Virginija Babonaitė-Paplauskienė, an effective liaison and Pūkelevičiūtė enthusiast.